planet-espresso/pyLateMon/README.md

 cp env .env
 ```

-and editing it to your needs.
+and edit it to your needs.

 After everyting within *.env* is in order just do: